 Here we're going to stay at a high level and look at major features that most users will probably be interested in.

 As we discussed earlier, CyberGhost has a built-in ad blocker.
 But it only works on HTTP websites in a time when the majority of sites have migrated to HTTPS.

 Note: Need a VPN with a built-in ad blocker?
 Here's our guide to the best VPNs with ad blockers.

-You can optimize CyberGhost supports various use cases by letting you select specific profiles for different types of VPN use, including torrenting, streaming, gaming, etc. Here are the different profiles currently supported:
+You can optimize CyberGhost support for various use cases by selecting specific profiles for different types of VPN use, including torrenting, streaming, gaming, etc. Here are the different profiles currently supported:

 CyberGhost has a couple of more advanced features, but they are nothing to write home about.

 ExpressVPN has a larger feature set than CyberGhost.
 Here are some major ExpressVPN features: